Not your typical guide to budget backpacking Thailand

-- Keep hydrated, Thailand gets very hot.
+- Keep hydrated while backpacking Thailand it gets very hot, humid and sticky.

 - Chose a bed close to the middle of the bus if you take a sleeper bus.
 Don’t trust the onboard toilets, they don’t work half the time and if they do, they will stink.

 - If you like reggae music you’re in luck – reggae bars are everywhere.

 - Some budget hotels cost the same as guesthouses and hostels – You will yearn for some air-con.

 - Renting mopeds are a great way to get around the islands while backpacking Thailand – Be careful in cities the traffic is mayhem.

 - If going to a full moon party or any beach party, don’t walk on the beach barefooted, you will cut your cut on broken glass (Like this muggins over here did).

 - If you are looking to go to an elephant sanctuary, do some research into which ones are really ethical and not just say they are- there are many that claim to be but after some research, you can clearly see they are not.

 - Don’t leave your drink’s lying around you will be left vulnerable to having your drink spiked.

 - Have plenty of insect repellent – Mosquitoes are everywhere.